How to Get the Maximum Tax Refund? A Guide to Income Tax Filing in 2025 (YA 2024)

 - Fertility treatments

-- Vaccinations (limited to RM1,000)
+- Dental examinations and treatments (limited to RM1,000)

 Education for Self

+If you’ve been wondering how to get the maximum tax refund, here’s a category that’s especially useful for many!
 Lifestyle expenses are tax deductible up to RM2,500.
 This includes any of the following items:

 - A personal computer, laptop, tablet, or smartphone